-Doongalla, built by Sir Matthew Davies in 1892, was the most lavish house ever built in The Basin and would have cost millions of dollars at today's prices.
+Doongalla, built by Sir Matthew Davies in 1892, was the most lavish house ever built in The Basin and would have cost millions of dollars in 2021.
 It was destroyed by bushfire in 1932.

 Ferndale, built by James and Emily Griffiths in 1888, was a large Swiss style house with extensive gardens and farm areas.
 The property supported a large work force for many years.
 The house was destroyed by bushfire in 1962.